seodle/eatmint3/README.md

 ## Purposes

-Scrips and softwares can be used in the development of cognitive science experiments.
+Scripts and softwares can be used in the development of cognitive science experiments.

 ### Content